1. HOME

 How do other people handle a Student Council speech?
 What's their content and delivery like?

 Are they funny?
 Formal?
 Too hurried?
 Confident?
-Familiar?
+Familiar with the audience?

 It can help to look at what others have done.
 Even if it's only to decide their way will not be your way!